davedoesdev/heddle/README.md

 - `prepare` - Waits for all `prepare_*` services to finish (only runs for `run_heddle.sh -p)`
 - `prepare_docker` - Creates the Docker `scratch` image (`run_heddle.sh -p` only)

-You should prefer to run additional services using [`docker`](https://www.docker.com/) or [`capstan`](http://osv.io/capstan/).
+You should prefer to run additional services using Docker or KVM.

 There are no certificate authority (CA) certificates in Heddle images by default (the Heddle build and prepare stages don't need access to HTTPS sites).
 If you need CA certificates, it's up to you to manage them yourself.
 Make sure you have a strategy in place for updating certificates once they're in place and for handling subsequent revocations.
-It's also up to you to manage any certificates you put into Docker or Capstan images.
+It's also up to you to manage any certificates you put into Docker or KVM images.

-Docker, Capstan and cURL are configured to look for a CA certificate bundle file at `/etc/ssl/certs/ca-certificates.crt`.
+Docker and cURL are configured to look for a CA certificate bundle file at `/etc/ssl/certs/ca-certificates.crt`.
 Heddle has the [`extract-nss-root-certs`](https://github.com/agl/extract-nss-root-certs) tool installed to help with generating a bundle file given the list maintained by Mozilla as input.
 The Mozilla list should be downloaded over HTTPS and then transferred into your Heddle image or onto a machine running Heddle.
 For example:

 ```shell
 (